jwarz/data-scientists-tools/introduction_to_r/readme.md

     ## 1 Mercury Terrestrial planet    0.382    58.64 FALSE
     ## 2   Venus Terrestrial planet    0.949  -243.02 FALSE
     ## 4    Mars Terrestrial planet    0.532     1.03 FALSE

+Great!
+Not only is the `subset()` function more concise, it is probably also more understandable for people who read your code.
+Continue to the next exercise.

 ## Sorting